-The Macy’s 4th of July Fireworks over the East River begin after dark on Monday, July 4, 2016.
-The show during the third annual Freedom and Fireworks Festival at Jersey City starts after dark as well.
-These displays should last about 30 minutes.
+Macy’s 4th of July Fireworks occur over the East River and the show begins at 9:25pm on Tuesday, July 4, 2017.
+The show during the fourth annual Freedom and Fireworks Festival at Jersey City starts after dark.
+These displays should last about 25 to 30 minutes.

 Where are the 4th of July fireworks in NYC?

-The Macy’s 4th of July Fireworks are set off from barges near Pier 17 and more barges on the East River spread between 23rd St and 37th St. Jersey City will be displaying fireworks at Liberty State park where you'll get a waterfront view of the Statue of Liberty.
+The Macy’s 4th of July Fireworks are set off from barges located on the East River spread between 24th and 41st Sts.
+Jersey City will be displaying fireworks at Liberty State park where you'll get a waterfront view of the Statue of Liberty.

 Watch the 4th of July fireworks in NYC

 For an all-American country-meets–big-city feel, head to the Brooklyn Grange rooftop farm at the Brooklyn Navy Yard.
-This barbecue with a view serves Southern-style comfort like “not-so-hot” fried chicken, smoked pulled pork, collard greens, and baked five-cheese mac and cheese from Bed-Stuy’s Peaches HotHouse.
-The cookout is followed by a close-up view of the Macy’s fireworks display and a dance party where you can burn off all those finger-lickin’ good calories.Read more
+This barbecue with a view serves "Alternative Eats" (a.k.a. cusine from different cultures) to remind us what "Makes America Great Again!"
+The cookout is followed by a close-up view of the Macy’s fireworks display and a dance party where you can burn off all the calories from drinking beer and wine all night long.